List of The Adventures of Tintin characters: General Ramon Alcazar

-General Alcazar is a friend of Tintin and is the occasional dictator of the fictional banana republic of San Theodoros.
-He is involved in a never-ending struggle for power with his arch-rival General Tapioca.
+General Ramon Alcazar is a friend of Tintin and is the occasional dictator of the fictional banana republic of San Theodoros.
+He is involved in a never-ending struggle for power with his archrival, General Tapioca.
 Both men claim leadership of the country and rename its capital after themselves upon arriving in power.
-Alcazar controls the Presidential Palace of Los Dopicos in The Broken Ear, where he makes Tintin his aide-de-camp, before ordering Tintin's arrest after being persuaded by Mr. Trickler.
-By the time of The Seven Crystal Balls, Alcazar has lost power, becoming a cabaret act in Europe: a skilled knife thrower under the stage name Ramón Zarate.
-In The Red Sea Sharks, Alcazar is discovered to be buying weapons from Dawson in an illegal arms deal.
-Finally, in Tintin and the Picaros, Alcazar has returned to his country and is finding it difficult to lead the Picaros on a guerrilla operation in the tropical forest while married to a harridan named Peggy who bullies him.
+Alcazar controls the Presidential Palace of Los Dopicos in "The Broken Ear," where he makes Tintin his aide-de-camp before ordering Tintin's arrest after being persuaded by Mr. Trickler.
+By the time of "The Seven Crystal Balls," Alcazar has lost power, becoming a cabaret act in Europe: a skilled knife thrower under the stage name Ramón Zarate.
+In "The Red Sea Sharks," Alcazar is discovered to be buying weapons from Dawson in an illegal arms deal.
+Finally, in "Tintin and the Picaros," Alcazar has returned to his country and is finding it difficult to lead the Picaros on a guerrilla operation in the tropical forest while married to a harridan named Peggy who bullies him.
 Tintin, though uninterested in his cause, devises a stratagem to return him to power in order to rescue his friends: Alcazar drives a tourist bus through the carnival, infiltrates the palace, confronts Tapioca, and carries out a coup d'état.
 He is once again in charge of San Theodoros, but it is suggested his rule is no different from his rival's.
+Although his forename is not specified in the books, Herge's manuscripts state it is Ramon.